JurianB/Unity-Multiplayer/README-Photon.md

 ```

 All these methods will handle things when a player joins a room en when leaving one.
+Drag the player prefab into the PlayerPrefab field to make sure it's not empty when running the game.

 ## Step 14:
 The final steps will contains a spawn button and a leave button.
 In this way a new player can spawn into the game and play along.